alexjlockwood/AndroidDesignPatterns/_posts/2016-08-08-theming-buttons-with-themeoverlays-background-tints.md

     android:theme="@style/LightAccentRedButtonTheme"/>
 ```

+And that's it, we're done!
 You're probably still wondering what's up with that weird
 `ThemeOverlay` though.
 Unlike the themes we use in our `AndroidManifest.xml`
 files (i.e. `Theme.AppCompat.Light`, `Theme.AppCompat.Dark`, etc.),
 `ThemeOverlay`s define only a small set of material-styled theme attributes that